BLUE: Not your average fellowship

-Students who graduated this year (Fall 2018 or Winter 2019) are still eligible to apply.
 Students may apply individually or in pairs, though individual applications will be given priority due to the high volume of applicants.
 Undergraduate, graduate and continuing studies students from any Faculty or level are invited to apply.
 Graduate students will need to confirm that they have received permission for their supervisor.

 Participants will be required to work out of—and be physically present at—Building 21 over the course of the eight week Fellowship.
 Participants are required to devote a minimum of 20 hours per week to the project, divided among 4 days at B21.
 Participants are encouraged to work with partner laboratories and facilities.